Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company wants to create an automated solution for all accounts managed by AWS Organizations to detect any security groups that use `0.0.0.0/0` as the source address for inbound traffic.
 The company also wants to automatically remediate any noncompliant security groups by restricting access to a specific CIDR block that corresponds with the company's intranet.
 Which set of actions should the SysOps administrator take to create a solution?

 - [x] Create an AWS Config rule to detect noncompliant security groups.
 Set up automatic remediation to change the `0.0.0.0/0` source address to the approved CIDR block.
 - [ ] Create an IAM policy to deny the creation of security groups that have `0.0.0.0/0` as the source address.
-Attach this IAM policy to every user in the company
+Attach this IAM policy to every user in the company.
 - [ ] Create an AWS Lambda function to inspect new and existing security groups.
 Check for a noncompliant `0.0.0.0/0` source address and change the source address to the approved CIDR block.
 - [ ] Create a service control policy (SCP) for the organizational unit (OU) to deny the creation of security groups that have the `0.0.0.0/0` source address.
 Set up automatic remediation to change the `0.0.0.0/0` source address to the approved CIDR block.